In his fight with North Korea, Trump may end up with no allies

 Nothing he has done yet changes that narrative.
 But this week, after years of ignoring international concerns and starving his own people to feed his weapons program, he held talks with South Korean officials about halting those programs.

-So has Trump's blunt bombast actually worked?
+So has Trump's hurtful haranguing actually worked?

 On North Korea, Trump inherited a mess.
 Obama's presidency ended just as Kim's ticking time bomb of nuclear readiness became an urgent matter.